koetter/mf6-docker/README.md

 docker run -it mf6-test
 ```

 If everything worked, this will output the help-command of Modflow 6.
-This is because the containers comes with am empty model directory!
+This is because the container image is built with am empty model directory!
 To run the container on an actual model, you need to link a directory on your harddrive - containing modflow data-files and a "mfsim.nam" file - to the containers 'model' directory as a volume (see example below).

 ## Test-run
 To test it with one of the examples from the model-code.